-Pokémon GO eggs are a fantastic way to get not only rare Pokémon, but loads of candy for other Pokémon as well.
-These can hatch all manner of Pokémon, drawing on random pools of possible Pokémon depending on the time of year and how long it takes to hatch these Pokémon!
+Pokemon GO eggs are a fantastic way to get not only rare Pokemon, but loads of candy for other Pokemon as well.
+They can hatch all manner of Pokemon, drawing on random pools of possible Pokemon depending on the time of year and how long it takes to hatch them!

-The Pokémon GO Eggs chart has changed massively with the current Season of Light event, as well as the slightly shorter Halloween celebration.
-Right now, most of the Pokémon featured in eggs are seen as powerful counters to many of the raid Pokémon popping up throughout the event.
+The Pokemon GO Eggs chart has changed massively with the current Halloween event.
+Right now, most of the Pokemon featured in eggs are seen as powerful counters to many of the raid Pokemon popping up throughout the event.

-That's it for our look at the Pokémon GO eggs for this month!
-Be sure to check back next month, where we'll update it to see all the new 'mons you can get your hands on.
-Until then, check out all the raid bosses for this month, as well as whether any Pokémon GO codes still remain active!
+That's it for our look at the Pokemon GO eggs for this month!
+Be sure to check back next month, where we'll update it to see all the new lovable critters you can hatch.
+Until then, be sure to use our Pokemon TCG live codes and Pokemon GO guide to catching Kecleon!

 A previous version of the guide was written by Gemma Le Conte.